A SHORT HISTORY

 In the Spring of 1976, French critic Aline Dallier was asked to curate a show of contemporary French women artists for A.I.R.
 Combative Acts, Profiles and Voices, co-ordinated by Nancy Spero, was the first in a series of international shows sponsored by the gallery.
 Others included:

-- Dialectics of Isolation: An Exhibition of Third World Women Artists in the United States (1980, co-curated by Kazuko and Ana Mendieta)
+Dialectics of Isolation: An Exhibition of Third World Women Artists in the United States (1980, co-curated by Kazuko, Ana Mendieta and Zarina Hashmi)

 An archive on the history of A.I.R. is available at The Downtown Collection of the Fales Library and Special Collections, housed in the Elmer Holmes Bobst Library at New York University.